Legrandgroup/librtsgtree/README.md

 * Or we use the entire fd00::/8 prefix
   This leaves us with the next 120 bits to address our tree (128 - 8)

+> Warning:
-> If there is a /64 prefix for each slavebox, we can thus directly address any device located on the field bus (Zigbee or other).
+> If there is a /64 prefix for each node, we can thus directly address any device located on the field bus (Zigbee or other).
 The feasability of this solution needs to be checked
 >
-> IPv6 also has the advantage of being able to address routing nodes (slaveboxes interfaces) outside of the global addressing space (using link-local addressing fe80::/64)
+> IPv6 also has the advantage of being able to address routing nodes (nodes' own interfaces) outside of the global addressing space (using link-local addressing fe80::/64)
 >
 > In that case, we will probably have to apply case 1 even to parents of leaves when calculating routes down to the last rank.